protocolbuffers/protocolbuffers.github.io/content/getting-started/kotlintutorial.md

 codebases written in a mix of Java and Kotlin can interact with the same protocol buffer message objects without any special handling or conversion.

-Protocol buffers for other Kotlin compilation targets, such as Javascript and native, are not currently supported.
+Protocol buffers for other Kotlin compilation targets, such as JavaScript and native, are not currently supported.

 Compiling `addressbook.proto` gives you the following APIs in Java: